dpittaluga76/llm-leaderboard/round2.md

 Therefore the following LLM's have been eliminated from this challenge:<br><br>
     4o-mini.. message to the fans: "Thanks for the support!
 It’s been a fun ride.
 Keep cheering for the others!"<br>
-    Mistgral.. message to the fans: "Thank you for your support; I'll continue to improve and assist you in the future."<br><br>
+    Mistral.. message to the fans: "Thank you for your support; I'll continue to improve and assist you in the future."<br><br>

 Participants:<br>
 o1<br>